 Many people find that in respect to their hobbies, it is difficult to afford everything top of the line.

-There are those who are interested in getting into bow hunting or compound bow shooting, but when they see some price tags they drop the idea all together.
+There are those who are interested in getting into bow hunting or compound bow shooting.
+But when they see some price tags, they drop the idea altogether.

-For those on a budget or even those who may only shoot occasionally would be interested in a bow that works well, but for a small price and the SAS Rage is just the thing.
+For those on a budget or even those who may only shoot occasionally would be interested in a bow that works well with a low price, the SAS Rage is just the thing.

 Southland Archery Supply is a small company that developed the Rage which is an adult bow.
-It comes in black or camouflage and you are able to purchase packages with it.
+It comes in black or camouflage, and you can purchase packages with it.